lucasfcosta/blog/_posts/2021-09-20-monte-carlo-forecasts.md

 After this change, we’ll write a function that uses [the `plotters` crate](https://crates.io/crates/plotters) to generate a histogram and save it to disk.
 This histogram will display possible delivery dates on its X-axis and the number of times each delivery date came out in the simulations.

 <div class="post-callout">
   <p>The plotting function is reasonably long, and not really interesting for what we're doing here, so I'll omit it from this post.
-If you still wanna see it, have a look at <a href="">this post's related GitHub repository</a>.</p>
+If you still wanna see it, have a look at <a href="https://github.com/lucasfcosta/agile-monte-carlo-demo">this post's related GitHub repository</a>.</p>
 </div>

 After running the simulation, your program should yield a histogram similar to the one below.